wendili-cs/wendili-cs.github.io/_talks/Research-on-Multi-task-Collaboration.md

 **Supervisor: Wing W.Y.
 Ng**

 * Proposed a population-based hyperparameter tuning framework combining multi-task collaboration.
-For the tasks in the task pool, it can find hyperparameter configurations that works for the current task, which can also be put into use in other tasks after slightly re-tuned.
+For the tasks in the task pool, it could find hyperparameter configurations that worked for the current task, which could also be put into use in other tasks after slightly re-tuned.
+* The results showed significant improvements in generalization abilities yielded by neural networks trained using our method and better performances achieved by the multi-task meta-learning concept.